Slip Through the Cracks … and Stop

 Henry David Thoreau sought peace and personal success in his own unusual walks of life.
 “As a single footstep will not make a path on the earth, so a single thought will not make a pathway in the mind.
 To make a deep physical path, we walk again and again.
 To make a deep mental path, we must think over and over the kind of thoughts we wish to dominate our lives.”

 We all stumble and at some point in time, feel like we have slipped through the cracks.
 Maybe we have but anything that can slip though can also crawl or pull itself out.
-When we forget that even the negative things in life, the stumbles and falls we make on our path can offer us lessons, then we truly stop living.
+When we forget that one basic fact, that even the negative things in life, the stumbles and falls we make on our path can offer us lessons, that is when we truly stop living.
 Our life is a gift and we have much to learn and to offer.
 If you feel you are being ignored or overlooked, make a turn and go down a more productive path.

 Steve Maraboli offers this wisdom: “Live your truth.
 Express your love.
 Share your enthusiasm.
 Take action towards your dreams.
 Walk your talk.
 Dance and sing to your music.
 Embrace your blessings.
 Make today worth remembering.”